Prydwen: Modern appearances

 John Masefield's poem "The Sailing of Hell Race", in his Midsummer Night and Other Tales in Verse (1928), tells a story based on Preiddeu Annwfn, though Arthur's ship is here called Britain.
 Alan Lupack surmises that this is a play on the names Prydwen and Prydain, the Welsh name for Britain.

 In H. Warner Munn's 1939 novel King of the World's Edge Arthur and companions cross the Atlantic in Prydwen.
 Susan Cooper's Silver on the Tree (1977), the last of her five Arthurian novels for children, ends with King Arthur sailing into the beyond in his ship Pridwen.
 Guy Gavriel Kay's novel The Wandering Fire (1986), the second of his Fionavar Tapestry sequence, features Prydwen in another quest for a magical cauldron; the third and final novel, The Darkest Road (1986), ends as Prydwen carries Arthur, Guinevere and Lancelot away over unearthly seas.
 In Patricia Kennealy-Morrison's The Hedge of Mist (1996), the last novel in a science-fiction Arthurian trilogy, Prydwen is one of Arthur's spaceships.

 Heather Dale's song "The Prydwen Sails Again", on her 1999 album The Trial of Lancelot, again puts Prydwen into the context of the voyage to Caer Siddi.

-The videogame Fallout 4 presents Prydwen as a dieselpunk airship.
+In the post-apocalyptic videogame Fallout 4, the Brotherhood of Steel operate from a dieselpunk airship named the Prydwen, and when the player asks about the name, they are told that Elder Arthur Maxson took the name from "a work of historical fictional [...] about a man destined to become a king, and his journey to liberate his people from tyranny and oppression."
+The airship also appears in the Fallout television show.

+In the Arthurian historical-fiction novel The Retreat to Avalon by Sean Poage, Arthur's ship is a Late-Roman galley called Prydwen.